-Our upcoming Virtual Research Symposium: Stress, Sex, and Gender, will be held on September 22, 2020 from 2:00pm to 3:30pm.
-The event will feature keynote speaker Dr. Kerry Ressler and additional speakers, Dr. Hadine Joffe, Dr. Dawn DeMeo, Dr. Le Min, and Dr. Cindy Liu.
-A Q&A session will be moderated by Dr. JoAnn Manson.
+Our 2020 Virtual Research Symposium: Stress, Sex, and Gender, was held on September 22, 2020.
+The event featured keynote speaker Dr. Kerry Ressler and additional speakers, Dr. Hadine Joffe, Dr. Dawn DeMeo, Dr. Le Min, and Dr. Cindy Liu.
+A Q&A session was moderated by Dr. JoAnn Manson.
+Watch a recording of the symposium here.

 On January 17th, 2019, the Connors Center hosted Laura Huang, PhD, Associate Professor of Business Administration, Harvard Business School, for a talk entitled, “Impact of Physician Gender on Cardiac Care for Women: Potential Role of Bias and Parallels between the Healthcare and Business Environments.”
 Dr. Huang shared the results of her groundbreaking study which revealed that female heart attack patients admitted to hospital emergency departments were less likely to survive when treated by male physicians than patients of either gender treated by female physicians or male patients treated by male physicians.